lmucs-2120/portfolio-template-YannaMonkey/reflections/sept-25-oct-6.md

 {% hint style="success" %}
 **Goals for weeks 7 & 8**
-I hope to learn more about these sorting techniques
+I hope to learn more about these sorting techniques, because the ones we have covered in clas so far have been interesting.
 * ...
 *
 {% endhint %}